 Tennessee has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The Tennessee bill was enacted 31 Mar.
 2010 and became effective 1 July 2010.

-- Recommendations from Parent's Guide to Cord Blood unique?
+- How is the website of the Parent's Guide to Cord Blood unique?

 - Only searchable map of US donation locations.

 - Only worldwide directory of private/family cord blood banks that is actively maintained.

 - Only website offering a Compare Banks tool that is not a marketing feature of one of the Banks.

 - Only list of "diseases treated" that differentiates between standard vs. experimental therapy, and whether the treatment uses stem cells from the patient vs. a donor.

 - Only cord blood web site that is accredited by Health on the Net (HON) standards for accuracy and ethics.